mteguhsubarkah/GeocodeFlask/README.md

 # GeocodeFlask Web Application
 A web app that utilizing flask.
 This app receive location that passed in HTTP requests to get the coordinate data.
 Then calculate the distance between Moscow Ring Road  and specified location

 **Project File Structure**

 flaskapp
-|
+.
-├── __pycache__
+├── __pycache__             #pycache folder
-├── templates
+├── templates               #html files source code
-├── app.py
+├── app.py                  #main program
-├── data.xml
+├── data.xml                #response file from HTTP request
-├── geocodeFlask.log
+├── geocodeFlask.log        #Messag log
-├── getCoordinate.py
+├── getCoordinate.py        #get coordinate position of specified location
-├── measureDistance.py
+├── measureDistance.py      #Measure or calculate distance between Moscow Ring Road to specified location
-├── test_getCoordinate.py
+├── test_getCoordinate.py   #unittest for getCoordinate.py
-├── test_measureDistance.py
+├── test_measureDistance.py #unittest for measureDistance.py

 **How to Run**
 1. This app is using yandex api, first go to app.py and see KEY_API variable